Martin Luther and antisemitism: Influence on modern antisemitism

 Michael states "Luther wrote of the Jews as if they were a race that could not truly convert to Christianity.
 Indeed, like so many Christian writers before him, Luther, by making the Jews the devil's people, put them beyond conversion."
 He notes that in a sermon of September 25, 1539, "Luther tried to demonstrate through several examples that individual Jews could not convert permanently, and in several passages of The Jews and Their Lies, Luther appeared to reject the possibility that the Jews would or could convert."

 Franklin Sherman, editor of volume 47 of the American Edition of Luther's Works in which On the Jews and Their Lies appears, responds to the claim that "Luther's antipathy towards the Jews was religious rather than racial in nature," Luther's writings against the Jews, he explains, are not "merely a set of cool, calm and collected theological judgments.
 His writings are full of rage, and indeed hatred, against an identifiable human group, not just against a religious point of view; it is against that group that his action proposals are directed."
 Sherman argues that Luther "cannot be distanced completely from modern antisemites".
 Regarding Luther's treatise, On the Jews and Their Lies, the German philosopher Karl Jaspers wrote: "There you already have the whole Nazi program".

 Other scholars assert that Luther's antisemitism as expressed in On the Jews and Their Lies is based on religion.
 Bainton asserts that Luther's position was "entirely religious and in no respect racial.
 The supreme sin for him was the persistent rejection of God's revelation of himself in Christ.
-The centuries of Jewish suffering were themselves a mark of the divine displeasure.
+The centuries of Jewish suffering were themselves a mark of divine displeasure.
 They should be compelled to leave and go to a land of their own.
 This was a program of enforced Zionism.
 But if it were not feasible, then Luther would recommend that the Jews be compelled to live from the soil.
-He was unwittingly proposing a return to the condition of the early Middle Ages, when the Jews had been in agriculture.
+He was unwittingly proposing a return to the condition of the early Middle Ages when the Jews had been in agriculture.
 Forced off the land, they had gone into commerce and, having been expelled from commerce, into money lending.
 Luther wished to reverse the process and thereby inadvertently would accord the Jews a more secure position than they enjoyed in his day."